vdhamer/Photo-Club-Hub/.github/README.md

     - [x] Handle private data about members in a secure way
     - [ ] Publish article in Dutch photo club [organization](https://fotobond.nl)
 - [x] MemberPortfoliosView: show thumbnails of most recent photos.
-- [ ] MemberPortfoliosView: automatically remove members who are no longer on the online membership lists.
+- [x] Support onboarding of clubs without any code changes.
+A really large change, see below.
 - [ ] MemberGaleryView: replace use of WebKit by SwiftUI equivalent
-- [ ] Support onboarding of clubs without any code changes.
-A really large change, see below.
-- [ ] Notifications when new images are published.
-An intermediate step towards the previous item.
 - [ ] Migrate from CoreData to SwiftData (iOS 17+)

 See the [open issues](https://github.com/vdhamer/PhotoClubWaalre/issues) for a list of